33+ Best Fun Things to Do in Kansas City with Kids

 Pro Tip – Reservations are essential, space fills up quickly!

 Best Museums & Educational Things to Do in Kansas City

 If you’re looking for educational things to do, read below or explore our guide to the Best Museums in Kansas City…

 Easily one of our favorite spots in downtown Kansas City is the National World War I Museum.
-The museum offers incredible insight to one of history’s most critical times and the most incredible views atop Liberty Memorial.
-During your visit, you’ll see real life artifacts from the era, learn about our nation’s (late) role in the war, and the impact it had on the world as a whole.
+The museum offers incredible insight into one of history’s most critical times and the most incredible views atop the Liberty Memorial.
+During your visit, you’ll see real-life artifacts from the era, and learn about our nation’s (late) role in the war and the impact it had on the world as a whole.

 Hours – Tuesday thru Sunday 10am-5pm (check the website for extended summer hours)

 Ages – Best for older children and adults

 Price Point – $18 and under (varies by age)